Summary of Policies and Practices

 Maintenance to the exterior of each property unit, resulting from normal wear and tear, the passage of time etc., is the responsibility of the Association.
 All Interior Repairs and Maintenance are the responsibility of the owner.

-For purposes of this policy, exterior is defined as the structure surface that is exposed to the environment, not including the underlying structure covered by the siding material including studs, or interior material such as wallboard, carpet etc. Roofs, gutters, downspouts, exterior surfaces, windows, doors, decks, and other exterior improvements are the responsibility of the Association to maintain for the benefit of the owner.
+For purposes of this policy, exterior is defined as the structure surface that is exposed to the environment, not including the underlying structure covered by the siding material including studs, or interior material such as wallboard, carpet etc. Roofs, gutters, downspouts, exterior surfaces, windows and doors (except for repairs requested that are solely the result of failure of window seals in multiple pane window or door systems), decks, and other exterior improvements are the responsibility of the Association to maintain for the benefit of the owner.

 All maintenance and repair of common areas including landscaping is the responsibility of the Association.
 Regular maintenance items are budgeted and scheduled to be performed throughout the year.